Sports betting: Bookmaking

 Many of the leading gambling bookmakers from the 1930s to the 1960s got their start during the prohibition era of the 1920s.
-They were often descendants of the influx of immigrants coming into the USA at this time.
+They were often descendants of the influx of immigrants coming into the US at this time.
 Although the common stereotype is that these bookies were of Italian descent, many leading bookies were of eastern European ancestry.

 Odds

 Odds for different outcomes in single bet are presented either in European format (decimal odds), UK format (fractional odds), or American format (money line odds).
 European format (decimal odds) are used in continental Europe, Canada, and Australia.
 They are the ratio of the full payout to the stake, in a decimal format.
 Decimal odds of 2.00 are an even bet.
 UK format (fractional odds) are used by British bookmakers.
-They are the ratio of the amount won to the stake – the solidus "/" is pronounced "to" for example 7/1 "seven to one".
+They are the ratio of the amount won to the stake – the solidus "/" is pronounced "to"; for example, 7/1 is "seven to one".
 Fractional odds of 1/1 are an even bet.
 US format odds are the amount won on a 100 stake when positive, and the stake needed to win 100 when negative.
 US odds of 100 are an even bet.

 In Asian betting markets, other frequently used formats for expressing odds include Hong Kong, Malaysian, and Indonesian-style odds formats.
 Odds are also quite often expressed in terms of implied probability, which corresponds to the probability with which the event in question would need to occur for the bet to be a break-even proposition (on the average).

 Many online tools also exist for automated conversion between these odds formats.

 In setting odds, the bookmaker is subject to a number of limitations: